exorlive/webwrapper/Readme.md

 # ExorLive WebWrapper

-ExorLive is an application delivered as a single page application, and so in order for desktop applications to efficiently integrate with this, ExorLive provides an executable that wraps the web application in a controllable desktop application.
+[ExorLive](http://exorlive.com/) is an application delivered as a single page application, and so in order for desktop applications to efficiently integrate with this, ExorLive provides an executable that wraps the web application in a controllable desktop application.
 This application is called "ExorLive.Client.WebWrapper", or only "WebWrapper".
 The WebWrapper executable is a single instance application, and if executed multiple times will pass all arguments to the running instance.

+## Installation

+An MSI installer is available at https://webwrapper.exorlive.com/

+This will install to the default path of _"%appdata%\ExorLive\Webwrapper"_ but can be modified using MSI configuration.

+## Automatic update

+The webwrapper application will attempt to check the website https://webwrapper.exorlive.com/ at startup to see if there is an update.
+If so, it will show a download link to the user.
+This check can be disabled by editing the default configuration file (see [Configuration](#markdown-header-configuration)).

+## Configuration

+The application settings are currently saved in the default configuration file, _ExorLive.Client.WebWrapper.exe.config_, in the application root.
+The following options is available:

+* __BrowserEngine__: Default is **EoWebBrowser**, but this can be changed to **InternetExplorer** if you prefer to run the local Internet Explorer engine.
+* __MinimizeOnExit__: Default is **True**.
+This will make the WebWrapper stay open in the context menu if the user closes it without signing out.
+This is to prevent the user having to sign in anew.
+* __CheckForUpdates__: Default is **True**.
+This makes the webwrapper check for updates and notify the user if any updates are found.
+* __ProtocolProvider__: Default is **ExorLive.Desktop.Exor3.Component, ExorLive.Desktop**.
+This can be modified to use another API protocol provider.
+See [WebWrapper API Interface](#markdown-header-webwrapper-api-interface).
+* __DistributorName__: This should be set to whichever company built the executable.
+It will get sent back to ExorLive so we can recognize the app (and maybe provide app-specific updates or options).
+* __Debug__: Default is **False**.
+Shouldn't need to be changed.
+* __AppUrl__: Default is **https://exorlive.com/app**.
+Can be changed to our testing environments or localhost.

 ## Requirements to build